-We welcome Rev. James Lindgren and his wife Judy who have moved to Madison and began their ministry with us on July 16, 2018.
+We welcomed to Good Shepherd Rev. James Lindgren and his wife Judy on July 16, 2018.

 You can contact Pastor James at either:

 Monday - 8:00am-noon and 6:00-9:00pm

 Thursday - 9:00am-noon